help-me-mom/ng-mocks/README.md

 Profit.
 Now we can forget about noise of child dependencies.

-Nevertheless, if we count lines of mocked declarations we see that there are a lot of them, and looks like here might be dozens more for big components.
+Nevertheless, if we count lines of mock declarations we see that there are a lot of them, and looks like here might be dozens more for big components.
 Also, what happens if someone deletes `AppSearchModule` from `AppBaseModule`?
 Doesn't look like the test will fail due to the missed dependency.

-Right, we need a tool that would extract declarations of the module `AppBaseComponent` belongs to, and mock them like the code above.
+Right, we need a tool that would extract declarations of the module `AppBaseComponent` belongs to, and create mock copies out of them like the code above.
 Then, if someone deletes `AppSearchModule` the test fails too.

 [`ngMocks.guts`](#ngmocks) is the tool for that.
-Its first parameter accepts things we want to test (avoid mocking) and the second parameter accepts things we want to mock, if it is a module, its declarations (guts) will be extracted and mocked except the things from the first parameter, and the third parameter accepts things we want to exclude at all from the final meta.
+Its first parameter accepts things we want to test (avoid creation of mocks) and the second parameter accepts things out of which we want to create mocks, if it is a module, its declarations (guts) will be extracted for creation of their mock copies, except the things from the first parameter, and the third parameter accepts things we want to exclude at all from the final meta.
 Any parameter can be `null` if we need to skip it, or an array if we want to pass several things there.